Sea Freight to Papua New Guinea, Explained Clearly

 Containers don’t get stuck in Papua New Guinea because “customs is slow” as a general rule.
 They get stuck because the shipment hits one of a small set of predictable triggers: valuation doesn’t make sense, HS classification is unclear, permits aren’t ready, the importer isn’t aligned with the broker, or cargo arrives before the paperwork is actually prepared.

 This guide breaks down the most common causes of clearance delays in PNG, how those delays turn into real money (storage, demurrage, detention, extra handling), and the practical controls that keep cargo moving through Port Moresby, Lae, and other PNG entry points.
+For the end-to-end workflow that ties routing, costs, cut-offs, documents, packing, and risk controls into one process, use the sea freight to Papua New Guinea guide.

 How Delays Happen: A Simple Model